ctrlplusb/cinderella/README.md

 ## Introduction

 `cinderella` is _heavily_ inspired by [`animejs`](http://animejs.com/) - a wildly popular, well maintained, and just all out badass library - so if you are a sane person you'll likely want to check them out first.
-I created `cinderella` out of a selfishly desire for specific timeline semantics.
+I created `cinderella` out of a selfish desire for specific timeline semantics.

 ## Tutorial